elidupree/time-steward/src/rowless/README.md

 ExtendedTimes are lexicographically ordered by the fields listed above.
 TimeSteward users usually don't need to be aware of ExtendedTimes (just implement your Events in terms of regular time, and they will likely turn out fine).
 However, it *is* possible for TimeSteward users to examine ExtendedTimes, which can be useful for debugging and loop detection.

-### TypeIds and serialization
+### PersistentTypeIds and serialization

 All the physics-related data of a TimeSteward forms a network of DataTimelines, Events, and Predictions.
-These objects can contain opaque handles to each other.
-The handles are essentially pointers, but can't be dereferenced except through the TimeSteward protocol.
-However, TimeSteward does provide a way to serialize and deserialize the collection as a whole.
+These objects can contain handles to each other.
+DataTimeline changes are a form of interior mutability, which allows the formation of cyclic data structures.
+This makes them tricky to serialize, but TimeSteward does provide a way to serialize and deserialize the collection as a whole.

-For various reasons, it's convenient to allow the handles to *not know the concrete type* of the objects they're pointing to, like trait objects.
+For various reasons, it's sometimes convenient to allow the handles to *not know the concrete type* of the objects they're pointing to, like trait objects.
 This complicates serialization, because we need to store some record of what type the objects are.
 Rust exposes TypeIds, but they're explicitly nondeterministic over multiple builds.

-So, we require that all DataTimeline types and Event types have hard-coded IDs.
+So, we require that some of the types used in simulation state to have hard-coded IDs.
 These IDs are simply one random u64 for each type.
 (Because there are fewer of them, they don't need to have as many bits to stay unique.
 Thanks to the [birthday problem](https://en.wikipedia.org/wiki/Birthday_problem), this would have a >1% chance of a collision with a mere 700 million types.
 I don't think we need to worry about this.
 128 bit IDs are necessary for events, because computers can generate billions of them easily, but this isn't the same situation.)
 The documentation provides a convenient way to generate these IDs.
 We could theoretically have these IDs be automatically generated from the type name and module path, which would make them unique, but hard-coding them helps keep serialization consistent from version to version of your program.
 (You wouldn't want savefiles to be incompatible just because you reorganized some modules.)

 ### Invalidation, invariants, and auditing

 A TimeSteward may run events out of order.
 Let's define the **canonical state** to be the exact history that results if you run all of the events **in order**.
 We want the history to eventually reach the canonical state regardless of what order the events are run.
 In particular, if a later event runs first, then an earlier event may change some data that the later event queried, making the later event invalid.
 If that happens, the later event must be rerun with the new inputs.

-Each event must:
+Each Event must:
 * implement a way for the event to be undone.
 * whenever the event modifies a DataTimeline, inform the TimeSteward of all future events whose queries to that DataTimeline would return a different result.
 (False-positives are okay, but false-negatives are not.)